-Certificate of Veterinary Inspection with animals properly identified (see Animal Identification section above).
+• Certificate of Veterinary Inspection with animals properly identified.
+See Animal Identification section above.

-Exhibitor Prefair Guidelines
+Exhibitor Pre-fair Guidelines

-Cattle, Sheep, Goats, Swine, Llamas and Alpacas, Cervids, Misc.
+Cattle, Sheep, Goats, Swine, Llamas, and Alpacas, Cervids, Misc.
 Ruminants

-- Review the animal health requirements booklet including information for your species before your veterinarian arrives to inspect your animals.
-If you have any questions ask. - Your veterinarian is responsible for inspecting your animals and completing the certificate of veterinary inspection (CVI).
-Call early to avoid the last minute rush when mistakes are made and there is no time to correct. - Make sure USDA approved scrapie ID is in place on sheep and goats.
-Cattle and swine exhibitors for all NY State and county fairs may use the sae types of official ID as were accepted in 2018.
-Acceptable tags: National uniform ear tagging system (NUES) tags or "21" metal tags, official animal identification number tags, breed association tags applied to livestock BEFORE March 11, 2015. - Llamas and alpacas require a microchip or eartag.
+• Review the animal health requirements booklet including information for your species before your veterinarian arrives to inspect your animals.
+If you have any questions, ask.

+• Your veterinarian is responsible for inspecting your animals and completing the certificate of veterinary inspection (CVI).
+Call early to avoid the last-minute rush when mistakes are made and there is no time to correct.

+• Make sure USDA approved official ear tags are present on cattle and swine and USDA approved scrapie ID is in place on sheep and goats.
+Official ID must be applied to animals prior to regulatory testing and completion of the CVI.

+• Llamas and alpacas require a microchip or ear tag.
 If a microchip is utilized make sure the veterinarian confirms the microchip ID or places one.
-If your animal is identified by a microchip, make sure you bring a working reader with you to the fair. - ALL IDENTIFICATION MUST BE RECORDED.
-Make sure it is. - Review the CVI carefully upon receipt to make sure all the information is correct including any required test or vaccination information. - DO NOT stuff it in an envelope and assume all is well.
+If your animal is identified by a microchip, make sure you bring a working reader with you to the fair.

+• ALL IDENTIFICATION MUST BE RECORDED.
+Make sure it is.

+• Review the CVI carefully upon receipt to make sure all the information is correct including any required test or vaccination information.

+• DO NOT stuff it in an envelope and assume all is well.
 The time to correct is before pulling them out at the fair.
-The CVI is your document and you share responsibility if it is incorrect. - If you are importing livestock from out of state, make sure the interstate requirements are met and you have a valid interstate certificate of veterinary inspection.
+The CVI is your document, and you share responsibility if it is incorrect.

+• If you are importing livestock from out of state, make sure the interstate requirements are met and you have a valid interstate certificate of veterinary inspection.